 LPFM in Puerto Rico and the US Virgin Islands

-Remember, the 20 km buffer zone around the full power station’s service contour for co-channel and first adjacent channel is in effect in Puerto Rico or Virgin Islands.
+Remember, the 20 km buffer zone around the full power station’s service contour for co-channel and first adjacent channel is also in effect in Puerto Rico and the Virgin Islands.

 Within most of the main island, only reserved band channels between 88.1~91.9 are available for LPFM stations.
 Puerto Rico has a Low Power TV station (W06DA-D) on RF Channel 6.
 Because of this, there is a very large area on the island that does not meet the distance separation requirements for this TV station and because the station's 47 dBu contour covers a large majority of the island, the only way that any organization can access the reserved band channels in most (but not all) of Puerto Rico is to contact the TV station licensee for a letter of consent.
 Please contact REC for assistance.

 Nielsen Audio considers the entire territory of Puerto Rico as a top-50 media market.
 Historically, the FCC had disagreed with that determination for full-service radio and considers the area outside of the top-50 markets.
 However for LPFM, the FCC did recognize Puerto Rico (at least San Juan) as a top-50 market but has inconsistently applied this designation in a subsequent decision.
 REC has made an inquiry to the Media Bureau for clarification.
 REC's position is that the "municipios" that comprise the San Juan-Bayamon-Caguas Metropolitan Statistical Area should be considered as a top-50 urban market subject to the "10 mile" rules while the rest of the territory as not being top-50 markets, subject to the "20 mile" rules.
 More information, including the municipos that REC considers as in the top-50 area can be found on our List of Top 50 Media Markets page.